craigeley/fieldnoise-site/_posts/2015-10-07-Birdlike and Wingless.md

 ---
 layout: post
-title: Birdlike and Wingless: New Words and Sounds on the History of Whistling
+title: Birdlike and Wingless - New Words and Sounds on the History of Whistling
 author: Craig Eley
 date: 2015-10-07
 tags: [whistling, publications]